 S-Curve graphs are traditionally generated as a part of the EVMS process and are the basic building block of the evaluation of the project’s progress and performance.

 A lot of factors need to be evaluated in the process of finding out the current status of the project and future forecasts about the project.
 They are:

 - Performance Measurement Baseline (PMB), which is also known as Planned Value

 - Actual Cost

 All of these factors need to be compared with the planned S-curve to generate results.

-This comparison is very powerful, because, if you want to know if the project is overrunning the budget or some other task is behind schedule, you can take a glance at the graph and it will immediately answer your query.
+This comparison is compelling because if you want to know if the project is overrunning the budget or some other task is behind schedule, you can glance at the graph, and it will immediately answer your query.

 2. Cash Flow Forecasts

-This cash flow curve is very useful for the stakeholders.
+This cash flow curve is handy for the stakeholders.
 The most important benefit of drawing a cash flow curve is that you can evaluate the need for cash and the actual timing when the payment is due under the obligations accepted by the company.